-David Diop, a Senegalese poet, uses his poem entitled “Africa”, to lament the state of the African nation and eventually valorize it despite its long-suffering experiences with colonialism and neo-colonialism.
-Following in the footsteps of the well-known African writer and former president of Senegal in its first twenty years (Léopold Sédar Senghor), Diop utilizes the trope of Africa as woman.
-This poetic male tradition is upheld through allegorical means where Africa is seen as a mother to the Black populace born from her landscaped body.
-Language and structure are skillfully orchestrated within this metaphorical medium which utilizes diction, rhyme and figures of speech to further develop meaning.
-Thus, the reader is able to comprehend the plight of the country through the poet and addressee’s arguments and perspectives.
-Although the Mother Africa trope has its shortcomings, David Diop’s poetic vision comes through to utter the need for Africans to rise above the colonial system.
+David Diop, a Senegalese poet, uses his poem entitled “Africa”, to lament the state of the African continent and also valorize it despite its long-suffering experiences with colonialism and neo-colonialism.
+Following in the footsteps of the well-known African writer and former president of Senegal in his first twenty years (Léopold Sédar Senghor), Diop utilizes the trope of Africa as woman.
+This poetic male tradition is upheld through allegorical means where Africa is conceptualized as a mother to the Black populace born from her landscaped body.
+Although the Mother Africa trope has its shortcomings, David Diop’s poetic vision comes through: He is able to communicate the plight of the colonized/postcolonial continent through the skillful use of language and structure.
+His metaphorical body of work offers a depth of meaning and concludes with a message of hope, reminding Africans that they can rise above the colonial system.

 Within “Africa”, the poet addresses the land as if it is a real person, and this denotes the use of apostrophe.
 Apostrophe allows for an interesting dramatization which holds the readers’ attention and allows them to identify with Mother Africa’s human experiences.
 It almost gives us the sense that the earth itself is not a lifeless thing but is somehow alive.
-The representation of Africa as an animate female stems from a colonial background, however, the damaging image is subverted (to some extent) in the poem.
+The representation of Africa as an animate female is a long standing colonial tradition; however, the damaging image is subverted (to some extent) in the poem.
 Africa is epitomized as a strong and beautiful nurturer who endures and reproves her ‘impetuous’ children with warm proverbial advice.
-The poem begins with the poet possessing Africa as his own through the designatory diction of ‘my’.
-The placing of the word ‘Africa’ at the beginning and end of the phrase ‘Africa my Africa’ is also repeated in lines 12 and 21, creating the poem’s refrain which not only emphasizes ownership and command but balances the rhythm of the piece.
+The poem begins with the poet’s possession of Africa through the designatory diction of ‘my’.
+The placing of the word ‘Africa’ at the beginning and end of the phrase ‘Africa my Africa’ is also repeated in lines 12 and 21, creating the poem’s refrain which not only emphasizes the persona’s supposed ownership and control of Africa but balances the rhythm of the piece.
 This choral effect is also typical of apostrophic poetry which is usually a kind of invocation.
 The musical quality of the poem is additionally increased through assonance which is essential in a free verse poem.
 Within this loose form, similar to “And If You Should Leave Me” by Ben Okri, an external pattern is imposed and this allows the poets to appeal to the “human instinct for design [and] our love of the shapely” (Perrine, 771).
-For Diop, the repetition of vowel sounds enables him to make the beginning lines sound hoisted and spiritual.
+For Diop, the repetition of vowel sounds enable him to make the beginning lines sound hoisted and spiritual.
 It is in tune with Africa who has reared ‘proud warriors’ that are a testament to her pre-colonial glory in the time of ‘ancestral savannahs’ (2).
-It is an Africa with a tradition of orality where the praise singing grandmother spreads the tale of the land’s greatness to her grandson, supposedly the poet.
+It is an Africa with a tradition of orality where the praise-singing grandmother tells the tale of the land’s greatness to her grandson, supposedly the poet.
 These lines refute the “assumption underlying the French policy of ‘assimilation’ that Africa was a deprived land possessing neither culture nor history” (Britannica.com).
-Perhaps the distant river bank the grandmother sings on suggests the far-removed location of the African generation from its hallowed cultural source (distant river bank) where it can never go back to.
+Perhaps the distant river bank the grandmother sings on suggests the far-removed location of the African generation from its hallowed cultural source where it can never go back to.
 Or the poet could simply be remembering his dead grandmother who he believes extols Africa from the distant, mystical land of the ancestors, only linked to the real world through a river journey.
-Either way, Diop has ‘never known [Africa]’ and her struggles firsthand in the way that his predecessors did as he was born in France and lived there for most of his life.
+One might even draw another conclusion by examining the poet’s background: Diop, has ‘never known [Africa]’ and her struggles firsthand in the way that his predecessors did since he was born in France and lived there for most of his life.
 Nonetheless, his father and mother were Africans, their ‘blood flows in [his] veins’ which is why he spent significant time living and teaching in Africa.
 The blood is not only representative of his familial ties to Africa but the cause of the people which pulses within him.
 He then goes on to line 7 which utilizes alliteration to add forcefulness to his conviction that Mother Africa’s ‘beautiful Black blood…irrigates the fields’.
-It is through the struggle and hard work of Black people that the encountering nations like France were able to reap the harvest and build domains.
+It is through the struggle and hard work of black people that the encountering nations like France were able to reap the harvest (financial, infrastructural profits) and build domains.
 Thus, Mother Africa is represented as a slave that was physically abused and exploited economically.
-This continuity of oppression is exemplified through parallelism with the run-on lines from 8-11 which keeps the reader anticipating what comes next:
+Her oppression is continuous and exemplified through parallelism with the run-on lines from 8-11 which keeps the reader anticipating what comes next:

 …The blood of your sweat